mondaycom/welcome-apps/apps/jira-node/README.md

 As an example app, this code is meant to serve as an inspiration and jumping off point for monday apps developers.
 It demonstrates how to utilize dynamic mapping in your custom integration recipes, as well as how to create an integration column that will automatically populate with the IDs of your imported Jira issues.

 To modify this code, start by checking out the monday-controller.js file, the integration-controller.js file, as well as the jira-service.js file and the monday-service.js file.
 These files hold the bulk of what you would potentially be modifying: the logic of the trigger of how a Jira webhook is created, and the logic of the action of how an item is searched for and created or updated.

+## Things to Keep in Mind

+The usage of the SQLite database in this example app is just for demo purposes.
+Apps built for production need to store tokens securely in encrypted databases, such as Vault.